 Defining Social Justice

-While formal definitions for social justice vary in wording, there are commonalities among them.
+While formal definitions vary in wording, they have commonalities.

 - Equal rights